Exercise

 Exercise physiologists

 Also called Accredited Exercise Physiologists (AEPs), these allied health professionals have completed at least a four-year university degree.
-They concentrate on using exercise as medicine to help with injury and chronic disease management.
+They use exercise as medicine to help disease management and wellbeing.

 Physiotherapists

-These are also allied health professionals who have completed at least a four-year university degree.
-They often concentrate on preventing and treating injuries using a variety of treatment methods, including exercise, massage, and joint manipulation.
+These allied health professionals have completed at least a four-year university degree.
+They focus on physical rehabilitation and prevention and treatment of injuries using a variety of techniques, including exercise, massage and joint manipulation.

 Exercise at home and outdoors